vijaybhargavchiluveru/RuralCare-AI/README.md

 ## Overview

-**RuralCare** is a web-based telemedicine platform designed to connect rural patients with doctors in real time.
-In regions where hospitals are scarce, RuralPulse acts as a digital bridge — delivering remote consultations, AI-assisted health support, and role-based medical management from anywhere.
+**Rural Care AI** is a web-based telemedicine platform designed to connect rural patients with doctors in real time.
+In regions where hospitals are scarce, Rural Care AI acts as a digital bridge — delivering remote consultations, AI-assisted health support, and role-based medical management from anywhere.

 ---